Proton Saga (first generation): Proton Saga Iswara (1992–2003)

 The Proton Saga Iswara (known as the Proton Mpi in the United Kingdom) was launched on 15 August 1992.
 It is named after the great Helen butterfly (Papilio iswara) of Sarawak.
-The new Saga Iswara is based on the outgoing Saga Megavalve platform.
+It was based on the outgoing Saga Megavalve platform.
 The exterior design was updated and restyled by a British firm.
 The Iswara features a new grille, slimmer headlights, grooved taillight clusters, plastic bumpers and side mouldings.
 Additionally, the rear license plate bracket was moved to the bumper instead of the boot.
 Like its predecessor, the Saga Iswara was produced in both 4-door saloon / sedan and 5-door hatchback guises, powered by the same 1.3-litre and 1.5-litre engines.
 However, models exported to Singapore and the United Kingdom were fitted with Mitsubishi's ECI Multi fuel injection system and a catalytic converter to meet Euro I emission standards.
 A five-speed manual and a three-speed automatic transmission were offered, both sourced from Mitsubishi.
 The saloon version of the Saga Iswara was widely used as taxis in Malaysia in the 1990s and 2000s.
 Most were converted to NGVs for greater fuel efficiency.
 Many Saga Iswara taxis are still in use today, but they are being phased out in favour of newer Proton taxis.
 UK sales ended in 1996, 3 years after the launch of the Persona.

 A UK export variant of the Saga Iswara was also featured in an episode of the television show, Mr. Bean.

 In 2001, Proton introduced the Iswara Aeroback Special Edition.
-It features a large number of cosmetic enhancements, including a new front grille, headlights, 'Altezza lights', body kit, rear lip spoilers and 14-inch alloy rims among others.
+It features a large number of cosmetic enhancements, including a new front grille, multi-surface reflector headlights, 'Altezza lights', body kit, rear lip spoilers and 14-inch alloy rims among others.
 It was only offered with the 1.3-litre engine paired to the 5-speed manual.
 The interior was left largely unchanged over the previous iteration.
 Nonetheless, the Iswara Aeroback S.E. is the first in its lineage to receive ride & handling input from Lotus.
 The modifications were later adopted for use in the Proton Saga LMST.